 His exit saw Dortmund move in the market and they acquired the services of FC Basel central defender Manuel Akanji, who is a nailed-on starter when available.

-Akanji has formed an indispensable part of BVB’s backline under both Favre and Erdin Terzic, whether that be in a back-three or partnering Mats Hummels, and is expected to have that same role in Marco Rose’s squad.
+Akanji has formed an indispensable part of BVB’s backline under Favre, Erdin Terzic and now Marco Rose, whether that be in a back-three or partnering Mats Hummels.

 Sold: Mats Hummels to Bayern Munich (£30m)